derailed/k9s/README.md

   crb: rbac.authorization.k8s.io/v1/clusterrolebindings
 ```

-Using this alias file, you can now type pp/crb to list pods, clusterrolebindings respectively.
+Using this alias file, you can now type pp/crb to list pods or clusterrolebindings respectively.

 ---
 ## Plugins